 Fire prevention is everyone's responsibility.
-If you notice a fire hazard in your area, immediately contact your Manager as well as the Security Manager and a Floor Warden.
-If you notice a fire hazard in another area, contact the Security Manager or the Floor Warden.
+If you notice a fire hazard in your area, immediately contact your Manager as well as the Security Manager.
+If you notice a fire hazard in another area, contact the Security Manager.

 The following fire prevention measures are noted for the purpose of creating a fire safe environment for employees and guests.